 Plan Your Trip to Dublin

 With history, culture and some of that famous Irish charm, Dublin is the ideal place to visit in 2017.
-Whether you are looking for an adventure or you just want to explore such a vibrant and diverse city, you will find plenty to keep you busy in the city:-
+Whether you are looking for an adventure or you just want to explore such a vibrant and diverse city, you will find plenty of things to do in Dublin:

 It would be impossible to list all of the attractions which Dublin offers but whether you are interested in the city’s history, the culture of Ireland, or a more contemporary option there are plenty of attractions to choose from.
 Some of our top recommendations include Phoenix Park which is the largest city park in Europe, the National Museums of Ireland, St Patrick’s Cathedral, Trinity College Dublin and a tour of the Guinness Storehouse which not only includes a complimentary pint of the black stuff but is also home to a rooftop terrace from which you can experience an amazing 360 panoramic view across the city.